Greek Walking Adventure

 Day 3 Oia & Thirasia

-We explore Thirasia on foot, from its abandoned village with traditional cave houses, to its peak, where there are amazing visas, and down to a beach for a swim, stopping for late morning snacks along the way.
+Explore Thirasia on foot, from its abandoned village with traditional cave houses, to its peak, where there are amazing visas, and down to a beach for a swim, stopping for late morning snacks along the way.

 Day 4 Eastern Santorini & ferry to Crete

-Arriving in Heraklion, Crete’s largest city, we check into our five-star hotel and enjoy a delicious dinner at a local restaurant, with ingredients from its own farm.
+Arriving in Heraklion, Crete’s largest city, check into our five-star hotel and enjoy a delicious dinner at a local restaurant, with ingredients from its own farm.

 Day 5 Knossos and the Minoans